-In 1966 a group of cable pioneers banded together, forming the OCTA to help represent them before the Ohio General Assembly.
-Over the past four decades, the OCTA has built a strong record of success in the legislative and regulatory arena.
+In 1966 a group of cable pioneers banded together, forming a new association to represent them before the Ohio General Assembly.
+For more than five decades, OCTA - Ohio's Broadband & Cable Association has built a strong record of success in the legislative and regulatory arenas.

-Today, our members look to the Ohio Cable Telecommunications Association with confidence in its ability to represent the industry before the Ohio legislature, PUCO, Congress and the Courts.
-Through the work of the OCTA and the support of our members we have been able to safeguard our industry's interests through the legislative process, including enactment of strong signal theft laws, legislation that places tough but necessary restrictions on government-run cable companies, and fair and reasonable right-of-way legislation, and Ohio's new broadband grant program to help providers extend high-speed internet service to unserved areas of the state.
+Today, our members look to the OCTA with confidence in its ability to represent the industry before the Ohio legislature, PUCO, Congress and the Courts.
+Through the work of the OCTA and the support of our members we have been able to safeguard our industry's interests through the legislative process, including enactment of strong signal theft laws, fair and reasonable right-of-way legislation, and Ohio's new broadband grant program to help providers extend high-speed internet service to unserved areas of the state.

-The Ohio Cable Telecommunications Association represents the cable television and telecommunications industry in the Ohio General Assembly, the Public Utilities Commission of Ohio and the United States Congress on issues of importance to our current and future businesses and works to foster a positive image of the cable industry in Ohio.
+OCTA - Ohio's Broadband & Cable Association represents the cable television and telecommunications industry in the Ohio General Assembly, the Public Utilities Commission of Ohio and the United States Congress on issues of importance to our current and future businesses and works to foster a positive image of the cable industry in Ohio.